 Cost “blow out” Liabilities for Architects Administering Building Contracts

-By Peter Micevski, Lovegrove & Cotton
+By Peter Micevski, Solicitor, Lovegrove Smith & Cotton

-In a Federal Court of Australia case handed down last month, the Court found that an architect was personally liable to his client, where the client sustained losses as a result of reliance on incorrect and incomplete information given to him by his architect.
+n a Federal Court of Australia case handed down last month, the Court found that an architect was personally liable to his client, where the client sustained losses as a result of reliance on incorrect and incomplete information given to him by his architect.
 The Court found that the architect engaged in misleading or deceptive conduct during a tendering process by providing inaccurate costs estimates to his client.

 This recent case demonstrates that care should be taken by architects when making representations to clients about tender processes and quotations, as a failure to do so could have expensive consequences.